xCryptik/developer-rig/README.md

 > Yes, but you must use the Developer Rig in Local Mode.
 For Online Mode, valid client IDs and Extension secrets are required to leverage the Developer Rig.
 Currently, these can only be generated on the Twitch Dev Site, once on-boarding is complete.

-_Are the Extensions Function Components supported?_
+_Are the Extensions Actions supported?_

-> Extensions function components will be added shortly to the Developer Rig.
+> Extensions Actions will be added shortly to the Developer Rig.

 _XXX in the Developer Rig sucks!
 The Developer Rig is missing feature YYY!_